 If you seek someone to repair or replace your house roof, you want to hire someone who is responsible, qualified and experienced to prevent any catastrophes that might occur.

-Before you hire a roofer and sign a contract, make sure that you sit down with them and ask the following questions – it will save you a lot of time, nerves and money.
+Before you hire a roofer and sign a contract, make sure that you sit down with them (or chat to them on the phone) and ask the following questions – it will save you a lot of time, nerves and money.

 1. Is the company a licensed contractor and a member in good standing of a trade association?

-2. How long has the company been in business?
+2. How long has the roofing company been in business?

 3. Will the company provide referrals or references from previous jobs?

 A professional contractor wouldn’t mind giving you references and phone numbers and addresses of their previous customers.

 Call some these customers and ask them if they are satisfied with the contractor’s work and if there were any unpleasant surprises.